G-Node/spike/deploy/deployment2.md

+# SPIKESORTING EVALUATION WEBSITE - INSTALL INSTRUCTIONS

-# 1. system level install
+## 1. system level install

 *do this as root*